gboissinot/esgi-al-2023/hexagonal/step11/README.md

 ## Description

-- Introduce a bus layer
+- Standardize Use cases interfaces

 ## Details

-- Use a CommandBus and a QueryBus from a Kernel
+- Use a CommandHandler and a QueryHandler with a handle() method

 ## Explanation

-- AccountController has a dependency to commandBus and queryBus
 - Command use cases follows the CommandHandler interface
-- Query use case follows the QueryHandler interface
+- Query use cases follows the QueryHandler interface
-- Command and Query are only extension point.
-The validate() method is deleted.
-- Bean validations is activated into the query and command bus
+- AccountController always use the handle() method for each use case